Axiomatic-AI/ax-mcp/README.md

 # Axiomatic MCP Servers

-MCP (Model Context Protocol) servers that provide AI assistants with access to the [Axiomatic AI](https://axiomatic.ai) platform - a suite of advanced tools for scientific computing, document processing, and photonic circuit design.
+MCP (Model Context Protocol) servers that provide AI assistants with access to the Axiomatic_AI Platform - a suite of advanced tools for scientific computing, document processing, and photonic circuit design.

 ## Available Servers